Six Reasons Why Online Dating Sucks And How To Cope

 Everyone can lie about who they are and what they do, but online dating can make it far easier to craft an entire persona that does not actually exist.
 From using doctored or aged photos, to taking hours to craft a perfectly delivered opener despite being prone to awkwardness in day-to-day interactions, many people are not quite as they appear to be online.
 These practices are typically referred to as “peacocking,” or the act of putting forth their best possible self rather than their realistic self.
 Though largely harmless, peacocking can create a divide between what a potential match expects to encounter and what they actually encounter on a date.

-Far less innocuous is cat fishing, wherein an individual uses fake photos and traits to lure potential matches in.
+Far less innocuous is cat fishing, wherein an individual uses fake photos and traits on social media or dating sites to lure potential matches in.
 One survey suggested that 53% of people acknowledge falsifying at least one detail on their profile.
 From lying about your appearance to being deceitful about how much money you make, online dating can make people feel more comfortable with being dishonest while searching for a date.

 Judgment abounds